Frugchivore/2048_adversarial_search_agent/README.md

 - [*SilentGameManager_3.py*](./SilentGameManager_3.py): I modified the default GameManager to not display the game board and score on screen.
 This speeds up the execution and allows us to train the AI.
 - [*training_AI.py*](./training_AI.py): Contains the classes BayesianOptimizer, GeneticAlgorithm and code to start a training task.
 The goal being to find the appropriate weights in our heuristic function.

+#### Detailed description:

+I worked through various adversarial search algorithms such as MiniMax, Alpha-Beta Search and their iterative deepening variants to allow an agent to maximise its score at 2048.

+I also worked through building heuristic functions.
+After hand-crafting features for the functions, I tried to find the best weights via various methods.

+To do that I built a Genetic Algorithm solver from scratch.
+I also leveraged the BayesOpt package to use Bayesian Optimisation as an alternative method.